Allied invasion of Italy: Operations in mainland Italy

 Progress was slow as demolished bridges, roadblocks and mines delayed the Eighth Army.
 The nature of the countryside in the toe of Italy made it impossible to by-pass obstacles and so the Allies' speed of advance was entirely dependent on the rate at which their engineers could clear obstructions.
 Thus, Montgomery's objections to the operation were proved correct: the Eighth Army could not tie down German units that refused battle and the main obstacle to their advance was the terrain and German demolitions of roads and bridges.

 By 8 September, Kesselring had concentrated Heinrich von Vietinghoff's 10th Army, ready to make a rapid response to any Allied landing.
 In Calabria, Herr's LXXVI Panzer Corps had two divisions concentrated in the Castrovillari area.
 Its third division, 1st Parachute Division (1.
 Fallschirmjäger-Division), was deployed toward Taranto.
 The rearguard in the toe was BattleGroup von Usedom, comprising a single battalion (1/67th Panzergrenadier Regiment) with detachments of artillery and engineers.
 Meanwhile, Balck's XIV Panzer Corps was positioned to face possible landings from the sea with 16th Panzer Division in the Gulf of Salerno, the Hermann Göring Division near Naples and the 15th Panzergrenadier Division to the north in the Gulf of Gaeta.

-On 8 September (before the main invasion), the surrender of Italy to the Allies was announced, first by General Eisenhower, then in the Badoglio Proclamation by the Italian government.
+On 8 September (before the main invasion), the armistice of Italy to the Allies was announced, first by General Eisenhower, then in the Badoglio Proclamation by the Italian government.
 Italian units ceased combat and the Navy sailed to Allied ports to surrender.
 The German forces in Italy were prepared for this and implemented Operation Achse to disarm Italian units and occupy important defensive positions.

 Operation Slapstick commenced on 9 September.
 The first echelon of the British 1st Airborne Division arrived on four British cruisers, a U.S. cruiser, and the British fast minelayer HMS Abdiel.
 The Italian battleships Andrea Doria and Duilio with two cruisers passed by, en route to surrender in Malta.
 There were no Germans in Taranto and so disembarkation was unopposed.
 The only casualties occurred when Abdiel, at anchor, struck a mine and sank in minutes, with 168 killed and 126 injured.
 On 11 September, as patrols were sent further afield, there were some sharp encounters with elements of the German 1st Parachute Division.
 But 1st Parachute could do little but skirmish and fall back because most of its strength was attached to the 26th Panzer and Hermann Göring Divisions at Salerno.
 Major-General George Frederick Hopkinson, General Officer Commanding (GOC) of the British 1st Airborne Division, was killed in one of these actions.
 By 11 September the ports of Bari and Brindisi, still under Italian control, were occupied.